commonlabs-id/guidelines/GENERAL.md

 Regular contributors can also elect themselves to be the point person of certain projects.
 This will earn them a specialised role on the Discord server.

+## Repositories

+### Private repositories

+If you're not sure about making a project public, it's okay to keep said project private within the commonlabs ID org, as long as there are plans to make it public within 3 months.

+> Please make sure that you're not leaving any private information (e.g. secrets) before making the repository public!
+An easy way to make sure you're not leaving anything behind is to squash all previous commits.
+For a more advanced method, see this [GitHub Help doc](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/removing-sensitive-data-from-a-repository).

 ## Licensing

 All projects within commonlabs ID should be licensed under the [Apache 2.0 licence](https://www.apache.org/licenses/LICENSE-2.0).
 When referring to the copyright owner, "commonlabs ID" should be used.